gluster/glusterdocs/Install-Guide/Configure.md

 up on another.
 This is faster than a “replicated” volume, but isn’t as popular since it doesn’t give you two of the most sought after features of Gluster — multiple copies of the data, and automatic failover if something goes wrong.

 To set up a replicated volume:

 		gluster volume create gv0 replica 2 node01.mydomain.net:/export/sdb1/brick node02.mydomain.net:/export/sdb1/brick

-Breaking this down into pieces, the first part says to create a gluster volume named gv0 (the name is arbitrary, gv0 was chosen simply because it’s less typing than gluster\_volume\_0).
-Next, we tell it to make the volume a replica volume, and to keep a copy of the data on at least 2 bricks at any given time.
+Breaking this down into pieces:

+- the first part says to create a gluster volume named gv0 (the name is arbitrary, gv0 was chosen simply because it’s less typing than gluster\_volume\_0).
+- make the volume a replica volume
+- keep a copy of the data on at least 2 bricks at any given time.
 Since we only have two bricks total, this means each server will house a copy of the data.
-Lastly, we specify which nodes to use, and which bricks on those nodes.
-The order here is important when you have more bricks…it is possible (as of the most current release as of this writing, Gluster 3.3) to specify the bricks in a such a way that you would make both copies of the data reside on a single node.
+- we specify which nodes to use, and which bricks on those nodes.
+The order here is important when you have more bricks.

+It is possible (as of the most current release as of this writing, Gluster 3.3) to specify the bricks in a such a way that you would make both copies of the data reside on a single node.
 This would make for an embarrassing explanation to your boss when your bulletproof, completely redundant, always on super cluster comes to a grinding halt when a single point of failure occurs.